 There’s no excuse to miss out on the music with this series which runs three days each week from June-August.
-You’ll enjoy a great variety of local music to inspire little musicians including bluegrass, mambo and military bands.
-Arrive early and tap your heels with free swing dance lessons that start at 5:45 p.m. on July 5 & 12 and Aug.
-8, 24, & 30.
-Check out Family Day on July 20, the San Diego Youth Symphony on July 25 and a free ice cream social for the whole community on Aug.
-24. Come early to nab your free cone!
-Spreckels Organ Pavilion: Tues., Weds. & Thurs.; 6:15-7:15 p.m.
+You’ll enjoy a great variety of local music to inspire little musicians including bluegrass, Irish folk and an Elvis tribute band.
+Check out a free ice cream social for the whole community on Aug.
+13. Come early to nab your free cone!
+Spreckels Organ Pavilion stage: Tues., Weds. & Thurs.; 6:30-7:30 p.m.

 Mission Hills Summer Concerts in the Park

 Don’t miss season opener Groove Kitty on June 21st to dance to tunes from the 80s to now.
 Pioneer Park: Fridays, June 21-Aug 16; 6 p.m.